- Organize personal data processing activities by area and division

-The record is designed to ensure full protection of the personal data processed by your organisation, and to help you protect individual rights and freedoms.
+The record is designed to ensure full protection of the personal data processed by your organization, and to help you protect individual rights and freedoms.

-Article 30 of the General Data Protection Regulation requires that public and private organisations keep a record of their data processing activities.
+Article 30 of the General Data Protection Regulation requires that public and private organizations keep a record of their data processing activities.

-The goal of this record is to make organisations accountable, and to allow them to demonstrate compliance.
+The goal of this record is to make organizations accountable, and to allow them to demonstrate their compliance.

 All data controllers and their processors are required to keep a record of their processing activities.
-Organisations with fewer than 250 employees may be exempt from this obligation.
+Organizations with fewer than 250 employees may be exempt from this obligation.

-It allows your organisation to respond to any situation, and will help you in the essential task of protecting the rights of data subjects and their privacy.
+It allows your organization to respond to any situation, and will help you in the essential task of protecting the rights of data subjects and their privacy.

-To build a faithful record of your personal data processing activities, you must be methodical and organised.
+To build a faithful record of your personal data processing activities, you must be methodical and organized.
 All processing activities must be listed and described in detail.
-This means identifying each processing activity, determining whether it concerns sensitive data, describing its purposes, persons and/or entities involved (Data Protection Officer, Data Controller, service providers, etc.), whether there are data transfers and what their legal basis is (consent, contract, etc.), where the collected data comes from, and more.
+This means identifying each processing activity, determining whether it concerns sensitive data, describing its purposes, persons and/or entities involved (Data Protection Officer, Data Controller, Processors, etc.), whether there are data transfers and what their legal basis is (consent, contract, etc.), where the collected data comes from, and more.